Phase One XF Feature – Focus Stack Tool

 Enter Feature Update #2 from Phase One on the XF and built in focus stacking

-My failures in this process were to first realize ahead of time how many shots would be necessary to adequately capture each of the perfectly focused slices of macro image to assemble into the final piece, and secondly, to move the manual focus in movements small enough to move to the next spot of focus.
-After several near hits using the Focus Stack Tool, to guarantee success I started to just overshoot the stack to have safety in numbers, and while I can’t recommend shooting a hundred frames per stack on a 100mp camera to everyone, the 12TB of RAID-0 hard drive space inside my machine allows me to shoot with reckless abandon.
+My failures in my original manual process were to first realize ahead of time how many shots would be necessary to adequately capture each of the perfectly focused slices of macro image to assemble into the final piece, and secondly, to move the manual focus in movements small enough to move to the next spot of focus.

 To look at a single shot of the 100 frames at only 1000 pixels in this blog, may make someone question why at f8 would I need to shoot so many images.